Irreducible module decompositions of rank 2 symmetric hyperbolic Kac-Moody Lie algebras by $\mathfrak{sl}_2$ subalgebras which are generalizations of principal $\mathfrak{sl}_2$ subalgebras: Introduction

 By analogy with the above theory, in \cite{no}, for a hyperbolic Kac-Moody Lie algebra, its principal $SO(1, 2)$ subalgebra was constructed.
 Note that \cite{gow} shows that it is possible to construct a principal $SO(1, 2)$ subalgebra for certain indefinite Kac-Moody Lie algebra that is not hyperbolic.

 Corresponding to this principal $SO(1, 2)$ subalgebra, we can construct a principal $\lisl_2$-subalgebra in a hyperbolic Kac-Moody Lie algebra.
 In \cite{tsu}, for the rank 2 symmetric hyperbolic Kac-Moody Lie algebras $\lig$, the following result is obtained.
-Let the space that the positive real root vectors span be $R_\lig$. we consider $\lisl_2$ subalgebras whose nilpositive element exists in $R_\lig$.
+Let $R_\lig$ be the space that the positive real root vectors span.
+We consider $\lisl_2$ subalgebras whose nilpositive element exists in $R_\lig$.
 Then we can construct certain $\lisl_2$ subalgebras.
-These subalgebras are generalizations of principal $\lisl_2$ subalgebra.
+These subalgebras are generalizations of principal $\lisl_2$ subalgebras.

 In this paper, for an $\lisl_2$ subalgebra of rank 2 symmetric hyperbolic Kac-Moody Lie algebra $\lig$ constructed in \cite{tsu}, we show $\lig$ is decomposed into irreducible $\lisl_2$-modules by its action on $\lig$.